 The Section is a member of the British Astronomical Association, and the Federation of Astronomical Societies.

-Informal meetings are held on Tuesday nights (see our Events page for details) at the Section's Observatory at Rue du Lorier, St Pierre du Bois, starting at around 8.00 pm.
+Informal meetings are currently held fortnightly on Tuesday nights (see our Calendar page for upcoming schedule) at the Section's Observatory at Rue du Lorier, St Pierre du Bois, starting at around 8.00 pm.
 Members observe with the telescopes if it is clear, and if not can talk about astronomical matters, have a cup of coffee or tea, read magazines (all the major popular astronomy magazines are available) or books from the Section's extensive library.
 Books, magazines and videos may be borrowed by members free of charge.